mozillascience/studyGroup/README.md

 If anything in these instructions doesn't work or doesn't make sense, open an issue [here](https://github.com/mozillascience/studyGroup/issues) or email bill@mozillafoundation.org.

+### Check out the Handbook!

+The instructions below will help you set up the online tools for your Study Group - but if you're looking for organziation strategies, event plans and lesson ideas, check out the [Study Group Handbook](http://mozillascience.github.io/studyGroupHandbook/)!

 ## How to Set Up Your Own Study Group Website

 Everything you need to set up your own study group website for organizing events is right here - follow the following steps and you'll be up and running soon, or [watch this video](https://youtu.be/bUJTxWXc6XY) where we walk you through setup.